laaners/yugioh_comprehensive_rulebook/README.md

 - The order of the cards in the Graveyard should not be changed.
 - Graveyard is shortened in the card text to "GY".
 - If multiple cards are sent to the Graveyard simultaneously, it is the owner of those cards that decides the order in which they are placed in the Graveyard, regardless of the controller of the effect.
-- If cards are sent to the Graveyard, they are always sent to the owner’s Graveyard.
+- If cards are sent to the Graveyard, they are always sent to the owner's Graveyard.

 **References**:
 <p align="left">